NguyenAndrew/jaz/README.md

 }
 ```

-## Does the zip file have to be a certain name.
+## Does the zip file have to be a certain name?

 No. Feel free to enforce a specific name or let your consumer choose any name they want.

-## Does the api.json have to be in a certain format.
+## Does the api.json have to be in a certain format?

 No. api.json can be any valid json format.

-## Can the api.json be renamed to something else.
+## Can the api.json be renamed to something else?

 The default name is api.json.
 However, naming is flexible!

-## Does the jaz response have to be a zip
+## Does the jaz response have to be a zip?

 The response can be whatever you want to make for the consumer.
 It can be anything (including zips)!